I’m late this week… so sorry! Traveling. Christmas gathering. Momming. You know…

 Thirteen-year-old foster kid Skye Nicholson has become an expert at being an angry, cold, and defensive teenager.
 After breaking more foster home placements than she cares to count, and committing numerous offenses, she’s headed to her final resort — juvenile detention.
 But after a court compromise, hope finds her through a beautiful sorrel quarter horse named Champ and the tough love of Tom and Eileen Chamber, who offer her another chance at their home at Keystone Stables.
 There she’s introduced to a God who has the power to truly save her, no matter how much she thinks she’s not worth saving.

-Her thoughts: Once again, horses.
+Once again, horses.
 This one LOVES her horses, and I found her reading, and rereading these books quite often when she was younger.
 If you’re familiar with the Heartland Series by Lauren Brooke, this series is similar.
 Also, by the way, that Heartland Series has been adapted for TV, and is a family favorite at our house… so if you need a family friendly show to binge on over the holidays, check it out. 😉

 The Fourteen-year-old’s Pick: